-In this study, we explore the benefits of augmenting the air-interface with features enabling improved support of AI/ML based algorithms for enhanced performance (e.g., improved throughput, robustness, accuracy or reliability) and/or reduced complexity/overhead.
+In this study, we explore the benefits of augmenting the air-interface with features enabling improved support of AI/ML based algorithms for enhanced performance and/or reduced complexity/overhead.
 Enhanced performance here depends on the use cases under consideration and could be, e.g., improved throughput, robustness, accuracy or reliability, or reduced overhead, etc.

 Through studying a few carefully selected use cases, assessing their performance in comparison with traditional methods and the associated potential specification impacts that enable their solutions, this SI will lay the foundation for future Air-Interface use cases leveraging AI/ML techniques.